emfcamp/software_stories/volunteer_system_user_stories.md

         - Must be over 18
         - Requires training
     - If they'll be "unsupervised" during shift or not
-      * Unsupervised - Volunteer team are looking after this role rather than another team
+      * Unsupervised means volunteer team are looking after this role rather than another team

 * Create venues with
     - A name
     - A location
-    - Any other notes
-      > Probably do want to add field for this in DB

 * Create/Delete/Edit shifts
     - With: